Originally released in April 2017

 - Sahal Saalah Abdulrahma

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to email@example.com November 29, 2017
+To consider publishing your opinion piece or analysis please email to email@example.com November 29, 2017